pzuehlke/ISLP/README.md

     - [Exercise 7](https://nbviewer.org/github/pzuehlke/ISLP/blob/main/chapter_13_exercises/chapter_13_exercise_07.ipynb)
     - [Exercise 8](https://nbviewer.org/github/pzuehlke/ISLP/blob/main/chapter_13_exercises/chapter_13_exercise_08.ipynb)

-## Requirements
+## Dependencies

 In order to run the code in the notebooks, you will need to have the following packages installed (besides Python 3.x):

+* Jupyter
 * NumPy
 * pandas
 * scikit-learn
-* SciPy
+* PyTorch
 * statsmodels
 * Matplotlib
 * Seaborn
+* SciPy
-* Jupyter
+* SymPy
 * ISLP (a package by Prof. Jonathan Taylor, one of the co-authors)

 The easiest way to satisfy all requirements is to follow the [installation instructions](https://intro-stat-learning.github.io/ISLP/installation.html) that can be found on the book's website.

-In the solutions I have tried as much as possible not to rely on ISLP, since it is not a standard Python package.
+In the solutions I have tried as much as possible not to rely on the ISLP package, since it is not as standard as the other ones.
 However, at a few points its use is unavoidable (e.g., sometimes an exercise explicitly asks you to use it or it is needed to load some dataset).

 ## Contributing